-Alison is the technical wiz of the office.
+Alison is the firm’s technical wiz.
 The list of programs and apps she knows is a mile long.
-Convio, Concur and Crystal Reports are just the beginning.
-There’s also Kronos, Oracle, PowerPoint and Publisher.
-She’s a pro at donor and fundraising software like Blackbaud, Raiser’s Edge and MemberPlanet, thanks to her background in nonprofit fundraising.
+Convio, Concur, and Crystal Reports are just the beginning.
+There’s also Kronos, Oracle, PowerPoint, and Publisher.
+She’s a pro at donor and fundraising software like Blackbaud, Raiser’s Edge, and MemberPlanet, thanks to her background in nonprofit fundraising.

 She spent six years at the American Diabetes Association’s Charlotte office as associate manager of community health strategies.
-In that role, she managed the Healthy Kids: Preventing Type 2 Diabetes program and recruited companies and community organizations to participate in ADA events such as “National Healthy Lunch Day” and “National Get Fit, Don’t Sit Day.”
+In that role, she managed the Healthy Kids: Preventing Type 2 Diabetes program and recruited companies and community organizations to participate in ADA events such as “National Get Fit, Don’t Sit Day.”

-The Charlotte native graduated from Denison University and earned a certification in meeting and event planning from UNC Charlotte.
+The Charlotte native graduated from Denison University and earned a certification in meeting and event planning from University of North Carolina at Charlotte.

 Growing up, Alison was a year-round competitive swimmer who swore she’d never run for fun.
 But in February 2016, she set a goal to run a 5K.
 After completing the Couch to 5K training program, she started exercising with Females in Action (FiA) and developed a love for running.
 Two years since her first race, Alison has completed 17 races, one of her favorite races is the Palmetto70, a 70-mile relay race from Moncks Corner, SC to Charleston, SC.